VikParuchuri/ds-webinar/presentation.md

 # How long will this take?

 * Ongoing process
-* Initial steps 6 months to a couple of years
+* 6 months to a couple of years initially
-* But things change quickly
+* Things change quickly

 ---
-# Wrapping up
+# The future

-## How can we teach machine learning to people across the pyramid?
-## Can we enable better peer interactions?
-## How can we reach people earlier on?
+* We can all make better tools
+* No better time to learn or teach ML

 ---
 # Done!